Course Calendar - Lectures Course Calendar - Labs

 Learning outcomes

-After studying this course, the students should be able to:
+After successfully completing this course, students will be able to:

-• design and implement network applications
+• Design and implement networked applications using standard networking APIs

 Reference Books